MuntasirArafat/Shield/README.md

 ![Shield Logo](path/to/logo.png) <!-- Replace with the actual path to your logo -->

-Shield V 1.1 is a tool developed by Muntasir Arafat to manage and change IP addresses using Tor and display IP information.
+Shield V 1.1 is a tool developed to manage and change IP addresses using Tor and display IP information automatically.
 This README will guide you through the installation, usage, and features of Shield V 1.1.

 ## Features